Assessments

 - Date and time when the assignment is due.

-- Any resources that you recommend using to complete the assignment.
+- Any resources that you recommend students use to complete the assignment.

-- Level of group participation (individual assignments, group or team projects...).
+- Amount of collaboration (individual assignments, group or team projects...).

 - Process (how students turn in the assignment, how you will give feedback...).

-- Grading criteria (include rubric if you are using one).
+- Grading criteria (include the rubric if you are using one).

 By including these items, you give students a better idea of what you want them to do.